studio24/deployer-recipes/docs/check-local-deployer.md

-# Build summary recipe
+# Check local deployer recipe

-Checks that deployment is running via the local deploy
+Checks that deployment is running via the local Deployer install.
 ## Usage

 Either [install all Studio 24 tasks](../README.md#installation) or install this individual task by adding to your `deploy.php`: